 Becoming a model is an exciting and rewarding process, but sometimes the path to getting there isn’t as clear-cut for beginner models new to the industry.
-AFM talks with Sheree Hartwell, owner and director of the respected modeling and talent agency FORD Robert Black Agency (FORD/RBA) in Scottsdale, and answers all your questions about the beginning steps of how to become a model, build a lasting portfolio and be an industry success.
+AFM talks with Sheree Hartwell, owner and director of the respected modeling and talent agency FORD Robert Black Agency (FORD/RBA) in Scottsdale, and answers all your questions about the beginning steps of how to become a model, building a lasting portfolio and how to be an industry success.

 Sheree Hartwell, owner/director of the FORD Robert Black Agency in Scottsdale